ko-karol/category-manager/README.md

 ## _Category Manager_

-The aim of this project is to build a "category manager" mini-app.
+This app allows the user to create and manage categories.
 The app will have the following features:

 - [x] Add category to the list using name, icon and colour inputs.
 - [x] Remove category from the list